keerthanad1105-2005/Handwritten-text-recognition/README.md

 Upload a photo of handwritten notes, letters, or documents — the app processes the image and returns the detected text instantly.

 ---
+✍️ Project Description (Professional Version)

+This project is a Handwritten Text Recognition Web Application designed to accurately convert handwritten input into machine-readable text using image processing and Optical Character Recognition (OCR) techniques.
+The system leverages Flask as a lightweight web framework along with OpenCV for image preprocessing and Tesseract OCR for text extraction.

+The application allows users to upload images of handwritten text, which are then processed through a series of steps including noise removal, grayscale conversion, thresholding, and segmentation to improve recognition accuracy.
+The extracted text is displayed in real time through a clean and user-friendly web interface.

+This project demonstrates practical implementation of computer vision and machine learning concepts in a real-world use case, making it suitable for document digitization, educational tools, and automation systems.

+🚀 Key Highlights:
+End-to-end web application using Flask backend
+Image preprocessing using OpenCV for improved OCR accuracy Text extraction using Tesseract OCR engine
+Simple and interactive user interface
+Real-time handwritten text recognition from uploaded images 🎯 Objective:

+To build an efficient system that bridges the gap between handwritten content and digital text, enabling faster data entry and document processing.

+💼 Use Cases:
+Digitizing handwritten notes
+Automating data entry from forms
+Educational tools for learning OCR and computer vision Archiving handwritten documents
 ## 📸 Features

 - 📤 Drag-and-drop or click-to-upload image interface